ccmbioinfo/dti-processing/README.md

 ## Using the Scripts

-And what they do - very important, you know.
+(And what they do - very important, you know).

 ### Preprocessing